i-aryan/rate-limiter/README.md

 ```
 2. FixedWindowLimit(String limitId, Integer capacity, Duration period)
 ```
-- **period**: Duration of each bucket/interval after which the counters gets reset.
+- **period**: Duration of each bucket/interval after which the counters get reset.

 ```
 3. SlidingLogLimit(String limitId, Integer capacity, Duration period)
 ```
 - **period**: Here the period is a rolling window interval.
-Requests are counted between current time and current time minus the period.
+Requests are counted between the current time and current time minus the period.

 ```
 4. SlidingWindowLimit(String limitId, Integer capacity, Duration period, Integer lookBackCount)
 ```
-- **lookBackCount**: Numbers of buckets to sum over while checking comparing with capacity.
+- **lookBackCount**: Numbers of buckets to sum over while checking to compare with capacity.

 ```
 5. LeakyBucketLimit(String limitId, Integer capacity, Integer Rate)
 ```
 - **capacity**: Capacity of the queue.
-Requests arriving after queue is full are discarded.
+Requests arriving after the queue is full are discarded.

-- **Rate**: Rate at which the requests are processed in per second.
+- **Rate**: The rate at which the requests are processed per second.

 ## Usage

 ### Intialisation
 After cloning the repository, you can build it into a JAR file and have it imported into your project.

-Then you would need to instantite a JedisPool object with max connections that suits your requirements and pass it as an argument to the create rate limiter method.
+Then you would need to instantiate a JedisPool object with max connections that suits your requirements and pass it as an argument to the create rate limiter method.

 ```
 JedisPool jedisPool = new JedisPool(hostName, port);